okfn/okfestival-public-report/pages/what-you-did/communities.md

         -
           file: Joris_Pekel.jpg
           alt: Joris Pekel
-    caption_header: Communities
+    caption_header: Community
     caption: Open knowledge communities gather at OKFestival to tackle the complex challenges they are wrestling with and to gain a mutual understanding of what they have done, where they are and what the future holds for their community.
+We spoke with Joris Pekel, the Community Coordinator for Cultural Heritage at Europeana, and Jenny Molloy, a Zoology researcher at the University of Oxford, about bringing communities together to collaborate at OKFestival.

 ---